weiglszonja/meeg-tools/README.md

 in small non-overlapping 4 seconds long time windows.
 It uses a method of spherical splines (Perrin et al., 1989) to interpolate the bad sensors.

+ Additionally, the EEG reference can be changed to a “virtual reference” that is the average of all channels using mne-Python.

 # Usage

 The `tutorials` folder contains a sample jupyter notebook that demonstrates the